Want to change up your cleaning routine and make it better for you and the planet? These green cleaning products can help you get started.

 Conventional cleaning products are full of questionable ingredients.
-Making the switch to green cleaning products is not only better for our families, it can also save us money!
-Many of the items I’m going to share with you are very cheap and you may already own them.
+Making the switch to green cleaning products is not only better for our families, but it can also save us money.

 Green Cleaning Essentials

 Castile soap can be used just like you would any other soap.
-I use it as an all-purpose cleaner (good ol’ hot soapy water!), to hand-wash dishes, hand washing, and pretty much everywhere in my home.
+I use it as an all-purpose cleaner (good old hot soapy water), to hand-wash dishes, hand washing, and pretty much everywhere in my home.
 It also makes a great cleaning scrub when mixed with baking soda!

-I go through a few gallons of vinegar most months.
-I use it to disinfect, kill weeds, clean my toilets, clean my garbage disposal, clean blinds, as a fabric softener, and so much more!
-I keep some in a spray bottle at all times and usually there is a gallon on my washer.
+I go through a few gallons of vinegar in most months.
+I use it to disinfect, deodorize, kill weeds, clean my toilets, clean my garbage disposal, as a fabric softener, and so much more.
+I keep some in a spray bottle at all times and usually, there is a gallon in my laundry room.

 Paper towels get expensive and are not the best for the environment.
 There are many options when it comes to reusable options.
-I like using old t-shirts cut into rags but you can also buy cloths that look and work like paper towels, or bamboo cloths, or a favorite of mine Skoy cloths, which are biodegradable sponge-like cloths.
+I like using old t-shirts cut into rags but you can also buy cleaning cloths that look and work like paper towels called unpaper towels.
+You can also make your own unpaper towels.